Preliminary Education Specialist Credential

 - Teaching experience is helpful but is not required for admission.

 - International students are not eligible to apply to the credential program because they must be enrolled as degree-seeking students in order to qualify for a student visa.
-However, international students are welcome to apply to our Master's Credential Cohort Program: Special Education, in which the coursework for this credential is combined with the coursework for a master's degree.
-Because the Master's Credential Cohort program includes a degree in its course of study in addition to the credential, international students may enroll in that program and receive a student visa.
+However, international students may be eligible for our Master's Credential Cohort Program: Special Education, in which the coursework for this credential is combined with the coursework for a master's degree.
+Because the Master's Credential Cohort program includes a degree in its course of study in addition to the credential, international students may be eligible to apply in enroll in the program if able to secure a Certificate of Clearance as part of their application requirements.

 All application materials, including transcripts, test score reports and letters of recommendation, must be received by the Office of Graduate Admissions by the deadline in order for your application to be considered.
 View current deadlines for admission.